nnminh-haise/log-analyzer/README.md

 # Log Analyzer

-> *A small python script for analyzing log entries.*
+> *A small Python script for analyzing log entries.*

-One day, I went to a coffee store on Ung Văn Khiêm street and ask Chat GPT for a small Python project that I could complete in 2 - 3 days and this project is what GPT gave me.
+One day, I went to a coffee store on Ung Văn Khiêm Street and asked Chat GPT for a small Python project that I could complete in 2 - 3 days and this project is what GPT gave me.

 ## Project description